 I can already tell this will be the first of many chia seed jams.
 Can you imagine a jam that’s refined sugar-free, that actually tastes like fruit and is really easy to make?
 This is what I’m handing you with this Berry Cherry Chia Seed Jam recipe.

-All you need is fruit, fresh or frozen will do, chia seeds, a liquid sweetener like maple syrup, raw honey, agave etc, and homemade vanilla extract.
+All you need is fruit, fresh or frozen will do, chia seeds, a liquid sweetener like maple syrup or honey and homemade vanilla extract.

 Chia Seed Jam – How to